-In this round-the-clock responsibility that you have-Josh at home, loving mother, fighting mother-to what extent is there, or is there not, a support network out there for you-non-governculate need based on financial means tests.
+In this round-the-clock responsibility that you have-Josh at home, loving mother, fighting mother-to what extent is there, or is there not, a support network out there for you-non-governmental.

 Ms. SIMPSON.
 No; there isn't much.
 Most of my family lives on the west coast.
 I have applied many times to programs.
 In fact, I have been rejected from several programs for different reasons.
 Sometimes there are eligibility issues around Joshua's disability; sometimes there are issues of eligibility around my income level.